pytries/marisa-trie/README.rst

     (of the env you run tox from) and place an sdist zip/tarball of the newer pip (from github) there.

-In order to run benchmarks, run
+In order to run benchmarks, type

 ::